 Thankfully, the short answer is yes: Amazon Prime Video does support 4K movies and shows.
-That’s not the full story, however, so below we’ll be looking further into what kind of 4K content Amazon’s Netflix rival has to offer.
+That’s not the full story, however.
+Below, we’ll be looking further into what kind of 4K content Amazon’s Netflix rival has to offer.

 How to watch 4K UHD and HDR content on Amazon Prime Video

 If you subscribe to Amazon Prime, you can stream a variety of movies and shows in 4K, as well as nearly all of the service’s original creations.
-That means that if you have a supported 4K TV, you can stream Amazon Prime original shows such as Tom Clancy’s Jack Ryan, The Grand Tour, The Man In the High Castle, The Expanse and many more in 2160p resolution.
+That means that if you have a supported 4K TV, you can stream Amazon Prime original shows in 2160p resolution.

 Nearly all of Amazon Prime Video’s original shows also support High Dynamic Range (HDR) features, which should give those shows a larger range of colors, along with better contrast.

-In addition to all of the thousands of movies and TV episodes on Amazon Prime Video that are available with an Amazon Prime subscription (some of which are 4K compatible), the service also offers movies and TV shows for rental or purchase.
+In addition to Amazon Prime Video content, the service also offers movies and TV shows for rental or purchase.
 An increasing number of those movies and shows are now available in 4K UHD resolution.
-You can expect to pay more for renting or purchasing these films and shows in 4K, compared to their HD and SD versions.
+You can expect to pay more for renting or purchasing 4K content, compared to their HD and SD versions.

 What internet download speeds are needed?

-Officially, the company says that you will need an internet connection with at least 15Mbps for download speeds to streaming Amazon Prime Video content in 4K resolution.
+Officially, the company states you need at least 15Mbps to stream Amazon Prime Video content in 4K.
+They also recommend at least 20Mbps.
 While those are some fairly high requirements from Amazon, keep in mind that Netflix’s download speed requirements for its 4K videos are even higher, at 25Mbps.

 Do I need to purchase a more expensive streaming plan?

 Unlike Netflix, which forces its customers to pay more to access its supported videos in 4K resolution, Amazon Prime Video is a “one price fits all” business plan.
-In other words, when you sign up for Amazon Prime, either through the main service or with the standalone video plan, you get access to its videos with all of its resolutions, including 4K, at no extra charge.
-Again this is just for the movies and series under the Amazon Prime Video subscription; videos that you have to rent or buy outright on the service may still have a higher price if you want to watch them in 4K.
+In other words, Amazon Prime Video offers access to 4K content at no extra charge.
+Again this is just for the movies and series under the Amazon Prime Video subscription; videos you rent or buy may still cost more if you want to watch them in 4K.

 What devices support Amazon Prime 4K?